-- The care you get must be a plan benefit.
-This means that it must be included in the plan's Benefits Chart.
-(The chart is in Chapter 4 of this handbook). - The care must be medically necessary.
-Medically necessary means reasonable and necessary to prevent or treat illnesses or health conditions or disabilities.
-This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, or drugs meet accepted standards of medical practice. - You must have a network primary care provider (PCP) who has ordered the care or has told you to see another doctor.
-As a plan member, you must choose a network provider to be your PCP. - In most cases, our plan must give you approval before you can see someone that is not your PCP or use other providers in the plan's network.
+- You must have a network primary care provider (PCP) who has ordered the care or has told you to see another doctor.
+As a plan member, you must choose a network provider to be your PCP. - o In most cases our plan must give you approval before you can see someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 If you don't get approval, Amerigroup STAR+PLUS MMP may not cover the services.
 You don't need a referral to see certain specialists, such as women's health specialists.
-To learn more about referrals, see page 36.

-- You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
+To learn more about referrals, see page 36. - You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, see page 36. - To learn more about choosing a PCP, see page 36. - Note: In your first 90 days with our plan, you may continue to see your current providers, at no cost, if they are not a part of our network.
+To learn more about this, see page 36. - To learn more about choosing a PCP, see page 35. - Note: In your first 90 days with our plan, you may continue to see your current providers, at no cost, if they are not a part of our network.
 During the 90 days, our Service Coordinator will contact you to help you find providers in our network.
 After 90 days, we will no longer cover your care if you continue to see out-of-network providers. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to see what emergency or urgently needed care means, see Section I, page 41. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to see what emergency or urgently needed care means, see Section I, page 41. - o If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 In this situation, we will cover the care as if you got it from a network provider.
-To learn about getting approval to see an out-of-network provider, see Section D, page 35. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+To learn about getting approval to see an out-of-network provider, see Section D, page 34. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
 You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue seeing the providers you see now for at least 90 days.